 3D Printing In Art, Architecture, Fashion, Product Design and Science

-We secured the loan of some historically important objects, e.g. one of the world’s first 3D printed chairs; Fosters + Partners’ designs for a 3D printed moon base, and the first fully lifelike model of the human heart.
+We secured the loan of multiple historically important objects, including one of the world’s first 3D printed chairs; Fosters + Partners’ designs for a 3D printed moon base and the first fully lifelike model of the human heart.
 Overall the exhibition tackled a number of topics, from the role of 3D printing in lowering our carbon footprint to the power of limitless customisation.

 Brian Peters (USA), DUS Architects (The Netherlands), Foster + Partners (UK), IAAC – Sofoklis Giannakopoulos (Spain), RenJie Huang (Taiwan)

 Danny Van Ryswyk (The Netherlands), Michael Eden (UK), John Rainey (Ireland), Matthew Plummer-Fernandez (UK)

 3D – OM (UK), MHOX and CHP (Italy), Dr Richard Arm, Nottingham Trent University – (UK), Robohand (USA), Jorhe Lopes (Brazil)

 ByAMT Inc (USA), Char Ha Lee (UK), Ejing Zhang (UK), Gabriela Lingenza (UK), Maiko Gubler (Germany), Pia Hinze (Germany), Silvia Weidenbach (Germany), Antonis Kiourktsis (Greece)